Military educational benefits and programs

-The Veterans Affairs Office for VCU is located in Harris Hall on the Monroe Park Campus.
-Detailed information about eligibility for the programs listed below is available on the Web at www.enrollment.vcu.edu/rar/veterans_affairs.html.
-You also may contact the office to obtain printed material.
+Veterans Certification for VCU is completed within the Office of Records and Registration located in Harris Hall on the Monroe Park Campus.
+Detailed information about eligibility for Veterans Affairs programs is available at www.enrollment.vcu.edu/rar/veterans_affairs.html.

 P.O.
 Box 842520